DLUT-lmh/S3DSS-PointNeXt/README.md

 ## Usage
-Check our [online documentation](https://guochengqian.github.io/PointNeXt/) for detailed instructions.
+Check PointNeXt [online documentation](https://guochengqian.github.io/PointNeXt/) for detailed instructions.

 A short instruction: all experiments follow the simple rule to train and test: